hypoxia125/Carrier-Strike/WorkshopDescription.md

 [img]https://i.imgur.com/NrstAKw.gif[/img]

 [h1]Disclaimer - This is an ALPHA - There will be bugs![/h1]
 I wanted to get this out since the main gameplay loop is finished to start collecting feedback.
+This has not had a balance pass yet, so be warned.
 Development is slow on weekdays, fast on weekends.
 Expect frequent updates.

 [h1]Current Version - v0.1.0[/h1]